wcarc-on/wcarc-site/minutes/minutes202603.md

 - Mike (VA3TEC) purchased a 33-acre property.
 There is a lot of space for wire antennas.
 - René (VE2UG) showed a Chinese 80W 1296 MHz brick amplifier he had just received.
-- René (VE2UG) showed a one-foot 24/47 GHz dish with a 3D printed feed point.
+- René (VE2UG) showed a one-foot 24/47 GHz dish with a 3D-printed feed point.

 ### Ask the Club